maninzo1/SENG-LIVE-083021/phase-3/05-intro-to-activerecord/donation_tracker/README.md

 Donation.create(amount: 20.00, date: 10/01/21, completed: false)
 ```
 #### For the following exercises, think about where these methods should be defined by considering separation of responsibilities.
 These exercises will require usage of Active Record methods:
+5. Use the .all method to query the donations class for all records
+6. Utilize the find method to return a specific record given the id
+7. Invoke the find_by method and return a donation record by a given amount
+8. Create a new donation using the new method.
+Don't forget to persist this record
+9. Create a new organizating using the create method.
+What is the difference between the new and create method?
-5. Create a method that will return the total of all donations.
+10. Create a method that will return the total of all donations.
-6. Create a method that will toggle a donations completed status.
+11. Create a method that will toggle a donations completed status.
-7. Create a method that will sort the list of existing organizations in alphabetical order.
+12. Create a method that will sort the list of existing organizations in alphabetical order.